Other opinions can be valuable, Mr Imbert

 Comments: It would appear that our senior politicians are overpaid in view of what Mister Colin Imbert has revealed when he said that he gives $2000 per month out of his salary to charity.This is despite a 5% cut in his salary.
 The only conclusion I could come to is that something is not quite right in respect of his salary.
 The idea behind salaries is to pay enough to employees subject to their profession and ability in order that they could live a comfortable life, not in order that they should give such a large monthly donation to any charity.
 Charities have their own procedures for obtaining donation and no one living here in their right mind could afford to give away any part of their monthly salary especially in a time of recession unless they are overpaid and a senior politicians here by the looks of it.
 This just goes to demonstrate how well off those senior politicians in the corridors of power are.
 They obviously can afford to live the life of Riley, despite the fact that they are mandated to take a 5% cut of their salaries and still give away public funds.

-We rest Colm Imbert to share philosophy from old times:
+We break from Colm Imbert to share a message from days of old:

-Today is: 17th January (GMT), in history on the 17th of January, 1863 AD the following birth happened:
+Today is: 12th November (GMT), in history on the 12th of November, 1966 AD the following event happened: